dodgymike/hackrf-wiki/Future-Hardware-Modifications.md

 The MAX5864 appears to come up in "Tx" or "Rcvr" mode -- I have observed that the part will pass DA bus data to ID/QD without any SPI configuration.
 If we're worried about USB power and minimizing current consumption, it might be good to have this device on a power regulator with an ENABLE pin, or have a FET power switch.
 Yes, let's add a high side switch for the whole RF section.

+## Regulators

+U21 (the TPS62410) FB1 pin is connected on the far side of jumper P8 (VCC), which puts the jumper inside the feedback path.
+If the jumper trace is cut, the regulator may go nuts because the FB pin is floating.

 ## Buttons

 Add a reset button (for the LPC43xx).
 Maybe add a DFU button too.